-If you have one or two classes that you are taking in the summer or fall prior to the start of the program, you may still apply.
-If you are offered admission, it will be contingent on successful completion of these classes.
-If you have more than two classes to take in the fall, we recommend waiting to apply until the following year.
+If you are taking one or two prerequisite courses in the semester prior to the start of the program, you may still apply.
+If you are offered admission, it will be contingent on the successful completion of these courses.
+If you have more than two courses to take, we recommend waiting to apply until the following application cycle.

 Do I need to complete essay, submit references, or GRE scores?

 There is an essay included in the application.
 Two references are required and may be submitted through NursingCAS.
 GRE’s are not required.